FirstTimeEZ/server-ssl/README.md

 ### Node.js

-When you run `start-windows.bat` the latest version of `node.exe` portable will be downloaded
+When you run `start-windows.bat` the first time the latest version of `node.exe` portable will be downloaded

 If you already have `Node.js` installed you can run `server-ssl.js` directly instead